 I would also love to add your ideas!
 Send me a message or post a comment on this page with your own tried-and-true methods for meeting the spiritual needs of elders.

-Dementia-friendly Bible studies
+Dementia-friendly Bible Study discussion guides

 Dementia-friendly sing-along hymns and spiritual songs

-YouTube Channel!
+YouTube Videos

-86 dementia-friendly hymns with lyrics
+- 86 dementia-friendly sing-along hymns with easy-to-read lyrics

 - 20 classic Christmas carols with lyrics

-- Bible study discussion activity videos
+- Bible study activity videos

 Articles